codbex/codbex.github.io/products/atlas.md

     <div class="container flex">
         <div class="text">
             <h2>Debugger</h2>
+            <p>Facilitate robust testing and debugging processes to identify and resolve issues efficiently,
+            ensuring the reliability and stability of applications.
-            <p>The Debugger enables you to monitor the execution of your code, stop it,
-            restart it or set breakpoints, and change values in memory.</p>
+            The Debugger enables you to monitor the execution of your code, stop it, restart it or set breakpoints, and change values in memory.</p>
         </div>
         <div class="image">